-Word of the week: Ecliptic | EarthSky.org
+What is the ecliptic?

 Welcome to stargazing, friend!

 Bottom Line: The ecliptic is the path the sun takes across our sky.
-It’s the Earth-sun plane, and, more or less, the plane of our solar system.
+It’s the Earth-sun plane.
+And, more or less, it’s the plane of the orbits of the major planets and their moons, and some asteroids, our solar system.
 Stargazing tip: Learn the whereabouts of the ecliptic in your sky.
 You’ll always find the sun, moon and planets on or near it.

-Scott Levine is an astronomy writer and speaker from New York's Hudson Valley who has loved the night sky ever since he saw the first photos of Saturn from Voyager spacecraft in the early 1980s.
-His writing has been featured in several publications including Sky & Telescope and Sky at Night Magazine.